-The final version of the thesis is due the last day of the final exam period for the PSYCH 499C term.
+The final version of the thesis is due the last day the class period for the PSYCH 499C term.
+However, due dates do change each term dependent on grade submission deadlines held by the registrar’s office, so it is important to follow the due date on our official due date page.
 See 'Extensions on the thesis submission deadline' below regarding requests for extensions.

-In order for the Psychology Department to track theses that are submitted for marking and ensure that marks are forwarded to the Registrar's Office as quickly as possible, students must submit an electronic copy of the honours thesis to Karry Kwan who will coordinate grading by the thesis supervisor and the thesis reviewer, and will submit PSYCH 499 grades to the Registrar's Office.
+In order for the Psychology Department to track theses that are submitted for marking and ensure that marks are forwarded to the Registrar's Office as quickly as possible, students must submit an electronic copy of the honours thesis to the PSYCH 499 course administrator who will coordinate grading by the thesis supervisor and the thesis reviewer, and will submit PSYCH 499 grades to the Registrar's Office.
 The honours thesis does not need to be signed by the thesis supervisor.
 The marking process is as follows:

 - Receipt of the thesis will be recorded and an electronic copy of the thesis will be forwarded to the student's thesis supervisor and reviewer with a grading form for comments.

-- The thesis supervisor will return the grading form with comments and a grade recommendation to Karry and the thesis reviewer.
+- The thesis supervisor will return the grading form with comments and a grade recommendation to the PSYCH 499 course administrator and the thesis reviewer.

-- The thesis reviewer will be responsible for assigning the final grade and will return the completed grading form to Karry.
+- The thesis reviewer will be responsible for assigning the final grade and will return the completed grading form to the PSYCH 499 course administrator.

-- Karry will notify the student and the Registrar's Office of the final grade.
+- The PSYCH 499 course administrator will notify the student and the Registrar's Office of the final grade.
 The final numerical grade for the thesis will be recorded for each of PSYCH 499A, 499B, and 499C.

 - Page 2 of the grading form will be returned to the student.